-I liked my first attempt at a hand-painted chair so much that I decided to make another one.
-Coincidentally, a friend of mine had ended up with an identical old chair at the auction of my parents’ home.
+I liked my first attempt at a hand-painted chair so much that I was inspired to create another one.
+Coincidentally, a friend of mine had purchased an identical old chair at the public auction at my parents’ home.
 She was kind enough to give it to me.
 I was generally pleased with the color scheme on the first chair, so I decided to create a complementary design.

 With a little experience under my belt, I was more confident in how I approached the second chair.
 I used a similar set of steps, but modified the design.
 Each chair is a unique, one-of-a-kind design, but related to the other.